 AMG is exposed to metal price volatility.
-AMG is primarily a processor of metals, so risk can arise from short term changes in price between purchase, process, and sale of the metals or from end-user price risk for metals when raw materials are purchased under fixed-price contracts.
+AMG is primarily a processor of metals, so risk can arise from short-term changes in price between purchase, process, and sale of the metals or from end-user price risk for metals when raw materials are purchased under fixed-price contracts.
 The Company hedges exchange-traded metals when possible.
-In its aluminum business, AMG also sells conversion services with no metal price risk.
-Most metals, alloys and chemicals that AMG processes and sells, such as chrome metal, tantalum, graphite, niobium, and antimony trioxide, cannot be hedged on an exchange.
+In its aluminum business, AMG also sells conversion services with no metal-price risk.
+Most metals, alloys and chemicals that AMG processes and sells, such as vanadium, chrome metal, tantalum, graphite, niobium, and antimony trioxide, cannot be hedged on an exchange.
+In addition, due to rising vanadium prices in 2018, and the related increased inventory balances as of year-end, AMG has a higher exposure to lower of cost or market ("LCM") adjustments associated with potential price declines.